pingcap/tispark/README.md

 ```

 ## How to test
-We use docker to provide tidb cluster service which allow you can test across different platform.
-You have to install docker in order to test locally.
-CI is still under inverstigating and developing.
-A lot of work need to be done in our current integration test.
+We use [docker-compose](https://docs.docker.com/compose/) to provide tidb cluster service which allows you to run test across different platforms.
+It is recommended to install docker in order to test locally, or you can set up your own TiDB cluster locally as you wish.

-Suppose you already install docker, you can use `docker-compose up -d` to launch tidb cluster service.
+If you prefer the docker way, you can use `docker-compose up -d` to launch tidb cluster service under tispark home directory.
 If you want to see tidb cluster's log you can launch via `docker-compose up`.
 You can use `docker-compose down` to shutdown entire tidb cluster service.
-All data are stored in `data` directory at the root level of this project.
-Feel free to change it, but I suggest you keep it as same becuase that is the default value.
+All data is stored in `data` directory at the root of this project.
+Feel free to change it.

-Before you do test, you need load data first.
-Last step is run `test_all.sh` under intergtest directory.
+Before you run tests, you need to load TPC-H data first.
+After that, run `mvn test` under tispark home directory.

 ## Follow us